- Download our Moving to South Africa Guide (PDF)

 Home security in South Africa is a concern; however, it often isn't as paralysing a preoccupation as some might imagine it to be.
-As is the case in any country with large-scale social inequality, opportunistic and sometimes violent crime occurs in South Africa, but provided common sense precautions are consistently taken, such as keeping front and back doors locked and investing in an alarm system, expats should have nothing to be unduly worried about.
+While opportunistic and sometimes violent crime occurs in South Africa, taking consistent common-sense precautions lowers the chance of being an easy target.